rui-qian/READ/README.md

     --vis_save_path="./inference_results/${DATASET}_inference_cvpr"
 ```
 As mentioned in [SESAME](https://github.com/see-say-segment/sesame), inference is highly time-consuming.
 Using a single A100 80G GPU, it takes approximately 8-9 hours to perform inference on a RefCOCO(+/g) series dataset.

-Note: the `v1` model is trained using both `train+val` sets, so please use the `v0` model to reproduce the validation results.
-(To use the `v0` models, please first checkout to the legacy version repo with `git checkout 0e26916`.)

 ## Inference (Demo)